-We propose a Progressive Contrastive Learning with Multi-Prototype (PCLMP) method for USVI-ReID, which mainly contains an online backbone, momentum backbone, and progressive contrastive learning strategy with a centroid prototype, a hard prototype, and a dynamic prototype, as shown in Fig.~\ref{Fig:Framework}.
-The online backbone is a standard network, updated through back-propagation.
-The momentum backbone mirrors the structure of the online backbone, updated through the weights of the online backbone.
-The clustering is used to generate pseudo labels for creating cluster-aware memory, and we employ DBSCAN \cite{DBSCAN} for this clustering.
-We use progressive contrastive learning with multi-prototype to optimize the online backbone.
-PCLMP primarily focuses on representation learning, and we use PGM \cite{PGMAL} to aggregate cross-modality memory.
+Given a USVI-ReID dataset $D=\{V,R\}$, where $V = \{V_i\}^{N_v}_{i=1}$ represents the visible images and $R = \{R_j\}^{N_r}_{j=1}$ denotes the infrared images. $V_i$ and $R_j$ represent the set of images corresponding to the $i$-th and $j$-th class. $N_v$ and $N_r$ denote the number of visible and infrared clusters, respectively.
+In the USVI-ReID task, the purpose is to train a deep neural network to obtain modality-invariant and identity-related features for matching pedestrian images with the same identity.

-Given a USVI-ReID dataset $D=\{V,R\}$, where $V = \{V_i\}^{N_v}_{i=1}$ represents the visible images and $R = \{R_j\}^{N_r}_{j=1}$ denotes the infrared images. $V_i$ and $R_j$ represent the set of images corresponding to the $i$-th and $j$-th class. $N_v$ and $N_r$ denote the number of visible and infrared clusters, respectively. $q^v$ and $q^r$ are visible and infrared query instance features.
-In the USVI-ReID task, the purpose is to train a deep neural network to obtain modality-invariant and identity-related features from images without any annotation.
+We propose a Progressive Contrastive Learning with Hard and Dynamic Prototype (PCLHD) method for USVI-ReID, which mainly contains online encoder, momentum encoder, and progressive contrastive learning strategy with centroid prototype, hard prototype, and dynamic prototype, as shown in Fig.~\ref{Fig:Framework}.
+The online encoder is a standard network, updated through back-propagation.
+The momentum encoder mirrors the structure of the online encoder, updated through the weights of the online encoder.
+The clustering is used to generate pseudo labels for creating cluster-aware memory, and we employ DBSCAN for clustering.
+PCLHD primarily focuses on representation learning, and we use PGM \cite{PGMAL} to aggregate cross-modality memory.